rswarn01/Office-Employee-Management/README.md

 This is an app to manage employee data i.e. new joinie, remove employee etc.
 User can Register, Login, see employee details, add new employee, remove employee.

+More functionality can be added like update details, emails, signals etc.